Bartimaeus Sequence

 The Bartimaeus Sequence is a series of young adult novels of alternate history, fantasy and magic.
 It was written by British writer Jonathan Stroud and consists of a trilogy published from 2003 to 2005 and a prequel novel published in 2010.
-The story follows the career of a teenage magician Nathaniel (aka John Mandrake) and a five-thousand-year-old djinni Bartimaeus, whom he has summoned and nominally controls, through the alternative history of the peak of London's domination as a magical oligarchy.
+The story follows the career of a teenage magician Nathaniel (aka John Mandrake) and a five-thousand-year-old djinni Bartimaeus, whom he has summoned and nominally controls, through the alternate history of the peak of London's domination as a magical oligarchy.

+According to the website for the series, over six million copies of the novels were sold in 36 languages worldwide.

 Setting

 The series is set in London during the late 1900s or possibly the early 2000s in a parallel universe where trained people can summon demons to do their bidding.
 Throughout history, various individuals and empires have harnessed these magical forces to obtain great power in the world.
-The most recent nation to do this is the British empire (of which London is the capital) that has dominated Europe since the mid-19th century and continues to do so at the time of the story.
+The most recent nation to do this is the British Empire (of which London is the capital) that has dominated Europe since the mid-19th century and continues to do so at the time of the story.
 The UK is a magical oligarchy where a ruling elite of magicians hold almost all the political, economic and cultural power.